-Either way, you’re out their creating something and doing it all by yourself, so don’t let anyone make you feel crappy about it.
+Either way, you’re out there creating something and doing it all by yourself, so don’t let anyone make you feel crappy about it.
 You’re a boss, making moves for your own business; lift your head and strike a pose!You're a boss, making moves for your own business.
-Lift your head and strike a pose!Click To Tweet
+Lift your head and strike that pose!Click To Tweet

 And most important of all: